KalebRaymond/Golf-Instructions/GolfInstructions.md

 * Once contact is made with the ball, make sure to follow through with the club head.

 ### 6. Watching the ball
-**note:** Sunglasses can help locating the flight of the golf ball.
+**Note:** Sunglasses can help locating the flight of the golf ball.
 * After hitting the ball, pick your head up and look against the sky for the ball, following its flight.
 * Take note of where the ball landed.